HeritageOlayinka/Zuri-Huddle-page/README.md

 # Zuri-Huddle-page
-This is my zuri huddle page
+This is my zuri huddle page-my responsive task 2